 You are responsible for the behavior of any dog (or child) accompanying you.
 Following the instructions outlined during registration, our policies, and the instructions of your class instructor will assist you in ensuring class goes on smoothly.
 If you have any concerns about your ability to control your dog, consult your instructor before class.

 Cancellation Policy for Private Training :

 It is rare that openings made by late cancellations can be filled by other clients.
-We have a waiting list for privates so if you are unable to attend private fees are still due.
+We have a waiting list for privates so if you are unable to attend your private lesson, fees are still due.
 In the event of multiple cancellations, or any cancellations without 48 hours notice, fees will still be due for the session(s) missed, and future sessions maybe filled from our waiting list.